ThatGenericName/UnityLongDistancePhysics/README.md

 # My Planned Solution.

 I will be taking a clustered approach similar to star citizen.
-I can use Unity's PhysicsScene to act as a cluster.
+I can use Unity's PhysicsScene to act as a cluster, and then implementing floating origin within those closters.